-Demystifying Ethernet Category Types— Know the difference between Cat5e, Cat 6, and Cat7Delia Hernandez
+Demystifying Ethernet Types— Difference between Cat5e, Cat 6, and Cat7Delia Hernandez

 Ethernet represents the plumbing pipes of the Internet.
 Many network installers and system integrators are familiar with Cat5e and Cat6 cables with RJ45 connectors.
 But the term “Ethernet”, co-invented by Robert Metcalfe, encompasses an entire range of twisted pair and fiber cables that are constantly being upgraded and standardized by the Institute of Electrical and Electronics Engineers known as IEEE.
 Each new iteration of Ethernet, or category, supports increasingly faster bandwidth speeds and improves upon noise cancelation.